The Need for Accurate and Credible Reports

 - Transparency Principle Requires that in order to understand the report, the reader of the Public Report is treated with sufficient information with a clear presentation and does not provide a confusing understanding, and the report reader is not misled.

-- Materiality Requiring the Public Report contains all relevant information reasonably required by the investor and his professional advisor; as well as the information is expected to be in the reporting; in order to make the right and balanced decision related to the Exploration Results, Mineral Resources or Ore Reserve reported.
+- Materiality Principle requires the Public Report contains all relevant information that is reasonably required by the investor and his professional advisor; and the information is expected to be in the report; in the context of making appropriate and balanced decisions related to the reported Exploration Results, Mineral Resources or Ore Reserves.

-- Competent Requires that the preparation of a Public Report based on the work that can be accounted for by someone who has the right expertise and experience, and is bound by the code of ethics and organizational rules that overshadow it.
+- Competent Principle requires that the preparation of a Public Report based on the work that can be accounted for by someone who has the right expertise and experience, and is bound by the code of ethics and organizational rules that overshadow it.

-With the application of the Transparency - Materiality - Competent Platform, it is expected that an accurate and credible report on the Exploration Results, Mineral Resources or 'KCMI' ore reserves can be realized.
+With the application of the Transparency - Materiality - Competent Platform, it is expected that an accurate and credible report on the Exploration Results, Mineral Resources or Ore Reserves base in “KCMI” can be realized.

 Who is Indonesia’s Competent Person?